 Once you have created a great concept and designed your site around the products on offer, it helps to ensure your customers will buy from your site.
 The following tips are here to help you avoid some common mishaps which render an E-commerce site less effective.
 Keep these tips in mind when designing (or making alternations to) your site, and you’ll see an increase in sales.

-Once you’ve constructed your site, remember to keep monitoring and evaluating your customer behaviour.
+Once you’ve constructed your site, remember to keep monitoring and evaluating your customer behavior.
 How do they respond to your site?
 Do they leave items in the shopping trolley?
 Do they browse without purchasing?
 The more you tweak your site to meet your customers’ needs, the higher your conversion rate will be.